 Neon can satisfy every expressive need, even in terms of color.
 In fact, the lighting systems designed, manufactured and marketed by the Company can meet every expectation: giving color to shape, or shape to color, depending on the requirements and perspectives of the project.

-The color temperature available ranges from the warmest shades - 1,900 Kelvin degrees - to the absolute coolest ones - 9,500 Kelvin degrees -, with the possibility to choose from 12 different types of whites.
-The phosphors used belong to the "Rare Earth" class, featuring a very high chromatic yield because of their 97% C.R.I.
-(Color Rending Index): such index allows us to faithfully reproduce over 40 color tones on a lighting element.
+The color temperature available ranges from the warmest shades - 1,900 Kelvin degrees - to the absolute coolest ones - 10,000 Kelvin degrees -, with the possibility to choose from 13 different types of whites.
+The phosphors used belong to the "Rare Earth" class, featuring a very high chromatic yield because of their C.R.I.
+(Color Rending Index) up to 97: such index allows us to faithfully reproduce colors on a lighting element.

 The colour of Cold Cathode Lamp